 Your final essay must be proofread, typed, and submitted for marking on or before the deadline mentioned above.
 The report must form a coherent whole - it is not just the different sections tacked together.
-You must therefore ensure that the numbering system is consistent and that the same tense, format and so on is used throughout.
+You must, therefore, ensure that the numbering system is consistent and that the same tense, format and so on is used throughout.
 Towards the end of each section try to give a pointer towards the next section, thus giving continuity to the essay as a whole.
-General instructions for final research paper:
+General instructions for the final research draft of your research essay include the following:

-1) Must be no less than 5000 and no more than 8000 words (excluding the bibliography and appendices).

-2) Must be typed in 1.5 spacing.

-3) No page breaks between sections.

-4) Some form of distinction between headings and sub-headings (ideally numbering but otherwise bold and italics or some other accepted system of differentiation).5) If your supervisor want appendices these must be kept to a minimum and either be included as a separate submission to the actual paper or after the bibliography/reference list.

-6) If you want to include an acknowledgments section, please do so before the bibliography/reference list.

-7) For ethical reasons, you should not include consent forms signed by research participants.

-8) The final version must include the following sections:
+- 1) It must be between five and eight thousand words (excluding the bibliography and appendices). - 2) It must be typed in 1.5 spacing. - 3) It must not have page breaks between sections. - 4) There must be some form of distinction between headings and sub-headings (ideally numbering but otherwise bold and italics or some other accepted system of differentiation). - 5) If your supervisor recommends the inclusion of appendices, these must be kept to a minimum and either be included as a separate submission to the actual paper or inserted after the list of references. - 6) If you want to include an acknowledgement section, please include this before the list of references. - 7) For ethical reasons, you should not include consent forms signed by research participants. - 8) The final draft of your research essay must include the following sections: